AmirMohammadiKarbalaei/prophetic_patents/docs/gui_documentation.md

 # USPTO Patent Analyser GUI Documentation

 ## Overview
-The USPTO Patent Analyser is a graphical application that helps users download, process, and analyse patent data from the USPTO database.
+The USPTO Patent Analyser is a graphical application that helps users download, process, and classify patent data from the USPTO database.
 The application provides functionality for:
-- Downloading patent files
+- Downloading yearly patent zip files
 - Unzipping downloaded files
-- Processing patent data
+- Processing patents and identifying examples
+- Classifying examples based on tense
-- Viewing and analysing patent statistics
+- Viewing database tables (Patent examples and Patent statistics)
 - Exporting data to CSV format

 ## Main Functions